dantheman4700/scope_doc_gen/README.md

 ## Support

-For issues or questions:
-- Open an issue on GitHub
-- Check existing documentation
-- Review example scope documents in `misc_docs/`
+For questions or issues, open an issue or contact the project maintainer directly.